I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

 Be the last to leave training every week.
 Spend this time to shoot a few extra baskets, to chat with your Coach, or to simply work on improving your level of skill, stamina or proficiency.

 Be First to Participate in Drills & Activities

 Be the first to take the chance and participate in drills and activities.
 When we participate we learn more than if we were to just watch from the sidelines.
 Do not be afraid of making mistakes.
 Just go out there and be the first to take a chance on yourself.

 Ask Intelligent Questions

-When you ask intelligent questions that throw in new ideas, or expand the Coach’s strategy, tactics and drills – at that moment you will be displaying to others that you are paying attention, and that you care about the success of your team.
+When you ask intelligent questions that throw in new ideas, or expand the Coach’s strategy, tactics and drills – at that moment you will be displaying to others that you are paying attention and that you care about the success of your team.

 Participating in Drills

-Drills are a fundamental aspect of basketball that teach players key skills while role-playing aspects of the game that need practice and attention.
+Drills are a fundamental aspect of basketball that teaches players key skills while role-playing aspects of the game that need practice and attention.
 Here are a few guidelines that will help you to get the most out of the drills and activities your Coach runs during your training sessions: